 - Cracks In the Highly Leveraged Debt Based Fiat Monetary System will force investors into purchasing silver to protect wealth

-- The 17 consecutive years of annual silver deficits totaling 1.8 billion oz, suggests the easy to acquire silver is now in tight hands.
-Which means, when investors finally start to rush into silver, there will be very little available to be purchased, only at much higher prices
+- The 17 consecutive years of annual silver deficits totaling 1.8 billion oz, suggest the easy-to-acquire silver is now in tight hands.
+This means, when investors finally start to rush into silver, there will be very little available to be purchased, only at much higher prices

-Let’s take a look at the Global Silver Market annual net balances from 1975 to 2016:
+Let’s take a look at the Global Silver Market's annual net balances from 1975 to 2016:

 Let me explain this chart as it contains some interesting trend changes.
 First, the majority of annual net surpluses occurred from 1975-1987.
-This was after the U.S. and British Govt’s colluded to start the Gold & Silver Futures trading markets, which funneled investors funds into paper precious metals rather than physical.
+This was after the U.S. and British governments colluded to start the Gold & Silver Futures trading markets, which funneled investors' funds into paper precious metals rather than physical.

 This was also the same time when governments and big investors were dumping old silver coins onto the market that were no longer being used as currency.
 You will notice that in 1978 the net silver surplus was very low.
 This was due to the huge demand by investors as the price of silver skyrocketed.
 However, as the silver price was capped by the “Financial Doctors” at the Fed and CME Group in 1980, many investors dumped silver back into the market.

-I don’t want to get into too much detail from years 1987-1999, but annual net surpluses continued as governments such as China, Russia and India sold official silver stocks into the market.
+I don’t want to get into too much detail from the years 1987-1999, but annual net surpluses continued as governments such as China, Russia, and India sold official silver stocks into the market.
 But, this all changed in 2000 when the Global Silver Market started to experience net deficits.

 And… since 2000, the Global Silver Market has experienced 17 consecutive years of net silver deficits.
 According to GFMS and the Silver Institute, the world will suffer another 185.5 Moz net deficit in 2016.

-Of course these figures are best estimates and do come from an official source that may have the motivation to under-report the real situation, but we can clearly see that a lot of silver has moved out of the market and is now likely be held by extremely tight hands.
+Of course, these figures are best estimates and do come from an official source that may have the motivation to under-report the real situation, but we can see that a lot of silver has moved out of the market and is now likely to be held by extremely tight hands.